-Here’s a few rifle/pistol drills that can be done on the RE Factor IQ target.
+Here are a few rifle/pistol drills that can be done on the RE Factor IQ target.
 Some of these drills have par times, others are a “beat yourself” drill – establish a par time at your shooting level, then push yourself to constantly decrease your par time while maintaining accuracy.
 Also keep in mind that even though the square, circle, and triangle all technically measure 3″, the square offers the most “shootable area,” followed by the circle, then the triangle.

-Rifle Dot Torture (adapted from Dot Torture by Dave Blinder):
+(adapted from Dot Torture by Dave Blinder)

-Drill: Shooter will begin with a holstered pistol and rifle in the low ready or high port at the 5 yard line.
+Drill: Shooter will begin with a holstered pistol and rifle in the low ready or high port at the 5-yard line.
 You will use 10-20 dots.
 There is no time limit, this is a marksmanship fundamentals drill.
 The strings are shot as follows: